JulienGasser/ADA_4mousquetaires/index.md

 \begin{aligned}
 &\begin{array}{ll}
 exportation_{c}[i] : & \text{adjusted number of beers that is effectively exported for the year i}\\
+expected.number[i] : & \text{expected number of beers to be exported, estimated at the beginning of the year i before the musketeers adjustments}
 expected.export_{c_0,c}[i] : & \text{number of beers expected to be distributed for the year i in the beer consummer country $c$ from the country $$c_0$$ where the brewery is located}\\
 popularity.variations_{c}[i] : & \text{variation rate of the beer style popularity between years i+1 and i in the beer consuming country $$c$$}\\
 weightings_{c,s}[i] : & \text{coefficient for year i to weight the exports estimating the affinity of a beer consuming country towards a beer style $$s$$}\\